eunomia-bpf/bpftime-evaluation/syscount/README.md

 Syscount: Tracing syscalls, printing top 10...

-The similar approach can be used widely in observation daemons.
+The similar approach is used widely in observation daemons.

 The test result shows that: